gabrielnafuzi/nextjs-contentful-blog/README.md

 The [content model](https://www.contentful.com/developers/docs/concepts/data-model/) defines the data structures of your application/websites.
 The structures are flexible and you can tailor them to your needs.

-For this example you need to create a content model that defines an author and a post content type. **You can create these two by running a script**.
+For this example you need to create a content model that defines a page and a post content type. **You can create these two by running a script**.

 #### Run a script to create the content model